 Rather, the events are held in a large square, school grounds, or parking lot near those villages.

-Here’s everything you need to know for attending or participating in the 2025 Pingxi Lantern Festival.
-Usually they will make a brand new website for the event (instead of keeping the same one, which would be much smarter…), but the 2025 one is not released yet.
+Here’s everything you need to know for attending or participating in the 2026 Pingxi Lantern Festival.
+Usually they will make a brand new website for the event (instead of keeping the same one every year, because that would make too much sense), but the 2026 has not been made yet.

 Dates and Locations

-Day 1: February 8 at Pingxi Junior High School (平溪國民中學, see location), about 15 minutes’ walk from Pingxi station.
+Day 1: At Pingxi Junior High School (平溪國民中學, see location), about 15 minutes’ walk from Pingxi station.
 Releases are usually every 20 minutes from 6 to 9 PM, with 100 sky lanterns per release, for a total of 900 sky lanterns.
+This will be on Friday, February 27 in 2026 (note: this will be a national holiday due to 228 Day the next day).

-Day 2: February 12 at Shifen Sky Lantern Square (十分瀑布停車場, see location), which normally serves as the parking lot for Shifen Waterfall, about 20 minutes’ walk from Shifen station.
+Day 2: At Shifen Sky Lantern Square (十分瀑布停車場, see location), which normally serves as the parking lot for Shifen Waterfall, about 20 minutes’ walk from Shifen station.
 Releases are usually every 20 minutes from 6 to 9 PM, with 150 sky lanterns per release, for a total of 1350 sky lanterns.
+This will be on March 3 in 2026 and is the slightly bigger of the two events.

 Getting There

-There are three main options for getting to Pingxi Lantern Festival: by train, by bus, or driving.
+There are four main options for getting to Pingxi Lantern Festival: by organized tour, train, bus, or self driving.

 By train, take a local train from Taipei to Ruifang (45 minutes, swipe EasyCard).
 At Ruifang, change to Platform 3 and catch the Pingxi line to Shifen or Pingxi.
 Make sure to swipe out when you arrive.
 If you go this way, expect the trains and stations to be absolutely packed, with extra waiting time to get on a train.